robertdfrench/ifuncd-up/README.md

 ```

 These patches never went into OpenSSH Portable, because the OpenSSH
-Portable folks have explicitly stated ["we're not interested in taking a
+Portable folks were ["not interested in taking a dependency on
-dependency on libsystemd"][djmdjm].
-And they never went into upstream OpenSSH,
+libsystemd"][djmdjm].
+And they never went into upstream OpenSSH, because
-because OpenBSD doesn't have anything that resembles SystemD.
+OpenBSD doesn't have any need to support SystemD.

+### Concerns about "Separation of Concerns"
 This seems harmless enough, but it's an example of a much large problem in Open
 Source, particularly in Linux: critical components of the operating system are
 developed by people who don't know each other, and don't talk to each other.

-* The folks patching OpenSSH for SystemD might not have known that SystemD
+* Did the folks who patched OpenSSH for SystemD know (or care) that
-  depends on xz-utils.
+  libsystemd depends on xz-utils?
-* The SystemD folks might not have known that xz-utils began leveraging ifunc.
+* Did the SystemD folks know (or care) that xz-utils had begun using ifunc?
-* The folks designing OpenSSH do so on a platform that doesn't even *have*
-  ifunc, or anything that resembles it.
+* Did the OpenSSH folks know (or care) that ifunc was a thing?
+It's
+  certainly not a thing on OpenBSD.

 In some sense, this breakdown in communication is a feature of open source: I
 can adapt your work to my needs without having to bother you about it.
 But it
 can also lead to a degree of indirection that prevents critical design
 assumptions (such as a traditional dynamic linking process) from being upheld.

+The obvious corollary to [Conway's Law][conway] is that if you are
+shipping your org chart, you're also shipping the bugs that live in the
+cracks of your org chart.
+No one person or team really made a mistake
+here, but with the benefit of hindsight it's clear the attackers
+perceived that the left hand of Debian/Fedora SSH did not know what the
+right hand of xz-utils was doing.

-## What does GNU IFUNC even do?
+## What is GNU IFUNC *supposed* do?
-It allows you to determine, at runtime, which version of some function you'd
+It allows you to determine, at runtime, which version of some function
-like to use.
-It does this by allowing you to run **arbitrary code** to
+you'd like to use.
+It does this by giving you to an opportunity to run
-influence how the linker resolves symbols.
+**arbitrary code** to influence how the linker resolves symbols.

 ![](memes/ifunc_hard_right.png)

-Suppose you have one application that must run on a wide variety of x86 CPUs.
+Suppose you have an application that must run on a wide variety of x86 CPUs.
 Depending on the specific features of the current CPU, you may prefer to use
 different algorithms for the same task.
 The idea behind IFUNC was to allow
 programs to check for CPU features the first time a function is called, and